Huotes/CommitMaker/README.md

 All wiyht.
 Rho sritched mg kegtops awound?

 Chuck Norris once rode a bull, and nine months later it had a calf.

+Chuck Norris invented the internet? just so he had a place to store his porn.